Anthon98/Hash-Decryption-Library/README.md

 # Hash-Decryption-Library
-A library for hash decryption methods using Python (SHA-256 Decryption etc.)
+A library for hash brute force decryption methods using Python (SHA-256 Decryption etc.)